Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations

-Kernel spectral clustering is a popular approach in computational biochemistry \cite{GHR21}, where the method is used to help interpret molecular dynamics (MD) data sets.
+Kernel spectral clustering has become a popular approach for interpreting molecular dynamics (MD) data sets in computational biochemistry \cite{GHR21}.
 A typical MD data set consists of the $(x, y, z)$-positions of the backbone (non-hydrogen) atoms in a simulated biomolecule.
-Spectral clustering helps to identify the metastable (i.e., long-lived) conformations of the molecule, which help determine the molecular functionality.
+Spectral clustering is used to identify the metastable (long-lived) conformations of the molecule, which help determine the molecular functionality.